svn2github/lazarus-ccr/components/tvplanit/readme.txt

   1. Unzip the release files into a directory (e.g., d:\vplanit).

-  2. Start Delphi or C++Builder.
+  2. Start Lazarus

-  3. Add the source subdirectory (e.g., d:\vplanit\source) to the
-     IDE's library path.
+  3. Go to "Package" / "Load package file .lpk" and select the run-time package laz_visualplanit.lpk.
+Compile.

-  4. Open & install the designtime package specific to the IDE being used.
-The IDE should notify you the components have been installed.
+  4. Open the designtime package laz_visualplanit_visual.lpk.

-  5. Make sure the PATH environmental variable contains the directory in which the compiled packages (i.e., BPL or DPL files) were placed.
+     Click "Use" > "Install".
+If you want to install the addon package for zeos components decline to rebuild the IDE and contine with 5, otherwise go to 7.

+  5. Open the zeos runtime package laz_visualplanit_zeos.lpi.
+Compile.

+  6. Open the zeos designtime package laz_visualplanit_design.lpi.
+     Click "Use" > "Install".

+  7. Confirm to rebuild the IDE.

+  8. After some time the IDE will restart with the new components installed.

 ==============================================

 4. Version history